Mossack Fonseca: Panama Papers leak

 On 3 April 2016, the German newspaper Süddeutsche Zeitung (SZ) announced that 11.5 million confidential documents from the firm had been leaked to them.
 These documents, dubbed the Panama Papers, reveal how clients hid billions of dollars in tax havens.
 Comprising documents dating from the 1970s to the present, the 2.6 terabytes of data was given to SZ in 2015 by an anonymous source.
 Because of the amount of data, SZ enlisted the help of the Washington-based International Consortium of Investigative Journalists (ICIJ).

 The firm says that this coverage has "misrepresented" their work.
 In its full statement the company asserts that it conducts due diligence on potential clients, "routinely denying services" to those who are "compromised", and "routinely resigns from client engagements" when ongoing due diligence and/or updates to sanctions lists reveal problems.
 In addition, however, the company has said that responsibility for potential legal violations may lie with failures or lapses by other institutions given that:

 approximately 90% of our clientele is comprised [sic] professional clients, such as international financial institutions as well as trust companies and prominent law and accounting firms, who act as intermediaries and are regulated in the jurisdiction of their business.
-These clients are obliged to perform due diligence on their clients in accordance with the KYC and AML [ Know Your Customer and Anti-Money Laundering respectively ] regulations to which they are subject.
+These clients are obliged to perform due diligence on their clients in accordance with the KYC (Know Your Customer) and AML (Anti-money laundering) regulations to which they are subject.

 The company informed clients on 3 April 2016, that files had been obtained through a hack of the company's email server.
-Forbes has suggested that the firm's information security was poor, running old versions of key tools, and still other vulnerabilities have since been discovered.
+Forbes has suggested that the firm's information security was poor, running old versions of key tools; other vulnerabilities have since been discovered.

 Shortly after the leak, Panamanian, Peruvian, and Salvadorian police raided the local offices of Mossack Fonseca.

 On 14 March 2018, the firm announced that it would be shutting down as a result of the economic and reputational damage inflicted as a result of the Panama Papers leak, together with what it described as "unusual actions by certain Panamanian authorities".

 On 20 October 2020, prosecutors in Cologne, Germany, issued international arrest warrants for firm partners, Panamanian Ramón Fonseca and German-born Jürgen Mossack.
 With the firm noted as central to the investigation, charges against the two founders include accessory to tax evasion and forming a criminal organization.